toextendmylimits/LeetCode/Notes/linked_in.md

 If an element is an integer, I add depth × value to the sum.
 If it’s a list, I recursively process it with depth + 1.
 The recursion naturally handles all nesting levels and accumulates the total weighted sum.

+**BFS**:
+I do BFS level by level using a queue.
+Each level corresponds to one depth.
+I process all items at that level: add depth × value for integers, and enqueue child lists.
+Then I increment depth and continue.